Religion in Israel

 Religion in Israel is manifested primarily in Judaism, the ethnic religion of the Jewish people.
-The State of Israel declares itself as a "Jewish and democratic state" and is the only country in the world with a Jewish-majority population (see Jewish state).
+The State of Israel declares itself as a "Jewish and democratic state" and is the only country with a Jewish-majority population (see Jewish state).
 Other faiths in the country include Islam (predominantly Sunni), Christianity (mostly Melkite and Orthodox) and the religion of the Druze people.
 Religion plays a central role in national and civil life, and almost all Israeli citizens are automatically registered as members of the state's 14 official religious communities, which exercise control over several matters of personal status, especially marriage.
-These recognized communities are Orthodox Judaism (administered by the Chief Rabbinate), Islam, the Druze faith, the Catholic Church (including the Latin Church, Armenian Catholic Church, Maronite Church, Melkite Greek Catholic Church, Syriac Catholic Church, and Chaldean Catholic Church), Greek Orthodox Church, Syriac Orthodox Church, Armenian Apostolic Church, Anglicanism, and the Baháʼí Faith.
+These recognized communities are Orthodox Judaism (administered by the Chief Rabbinate), Islam (administered by the Supreme Muslim Council), the Druze faith (local Druze are led by spiritual leaders from the Tarif family), the Catholic Church (including the Latin Church, Armenian Catholic Church, Antiochene Syriac Maronite Church, Melkite Greek Catholic Church, Syriac Catholic Church, and Chaldean Catholic Church), Greek Orthodox Church of Jerusalem, Syriac Orthodox Church, Armenian Apostolic Church, Episcopal Church in Jerusalem and the Middle East, and the Baháʼí Faith (administered by the Universal House of Justice)..

 The religious affiliation of the Israeli population as of 2022 was 73.6% Jewish, 18.1% Muslim, 1.9% Christian, and 1.6% Druze.
 The remaining 4.8% included faiths such as Samaritanism and Baháʼí, as well as "religiously unclassified".

-While Jewish Israelis are all technically under the jurisdiction of the state Orthodox rabbinate, personal attitudes vary immensely, from extreme Orthodoxy to irreligion and atheism.
+While Israeli Jews are all technically under the jurisdiction of the state Orthodox rabbinate, personal attitudes vary immensely, from extreme Orthodoxy to irreligion and atheism.
 Jews in Israel mainly classify themselves along a fourfold axis, from least to most observant, hiloni (lit. 'secular'); masorti (lit. 'traditional'); dati (lit. 'religious' or 'orthodox', including religious zionist); and haredi (lit. 'ultra-religious' or 'ultra-orthodox').

 Israeli law guarantees considerable privileges and freedom to practice for the recognized communities, but, in tandem, does not necessarily do so for other faiths.
 The Pew Research Center has identified Israel as one of the countries that place "high restrictions" on the free exercise of religion and there have been limits placed on non-Orthodox Jewish religious movements, which are unrecognized.
 Pew ranked Israel as fifth globally in terms of "inter-religious tension and violence".